MarkTaylor-KandC/golang-microservices-fiber-example/README.md

 go test
 ```

+These tests can be run with github actions with the default Go settings [go.yml](./.github/workflows/go.yml)

 Although including unit tests is useful and good practice, in reality if we follow good Domain Driven Design (DDD) principles I would not expect the controllers to have much logic within them.